Student Login

 - To have lots of money.

-I used to think this too.
+I used to think the same thing.

 But as time went on.

-So I learned more about:
+So I studied:

-- Investing in real estate without much money
+- Investing in real estate without much money (I didn't have much starting off).

 - Investing in individual stocks.